Articles

 Many expected the Covid-19 pandemic to turbocharge a long-run trend toward more regionalized trade patterns.
 But recent data suggest a more skeptical take on trade regionalization.
 Trade flows have stretched out over longer distances, even during the pandemic.

-(Also available in Chinese (Traditional))
+(Also available in Chinese (Traditional) and French)

 May 31, 2022